CatherineTrevor/gothenburg-netball/TESTING.md

 Having created the website for mobile-usage, Chrome development tools were used throughout to ensure continuous testing of the look, functionality and layout of the site, during development.

-The site was also tested outside of the development tool;
+Testing conducted outside of the development tool on the following;

 * iPhone SE2020
 * iPhone 12